 - 10,000 pounds or more of any flammable liquid or gas on site in one location.
 If an Appendix A-listed chemical is a flammable liquid or gas, the coverage threshold is the lower of the threshold quantity or 10,000 pounds.

 The definition of “process” extends beyond a simple tank and includes interconnected vessels, as well as separate vessels that could impact each other if a release were to occur.

 There are some exemptions for certain processes and facilities that otherwise would fall under the PSM standard.
 These exemptions are:

 - Flammable liquid/gas hydrocarbon fuels used solely for workplace consumption as a fuel (e.g., propane used for comfort heating, gasoline for vehicle refueling), if the fuels are not a part of a process containing another highly hazardous chemical;

 - Flammable liquids that are transferred or stored in “atmospheric tanks,” including 55-gallon drums, and that are kept below their normal boiling point without benefit of chilling or refrigeration;

 - Oil or gas well drilling or servicing operations; or

 - Normally unoccupied remote facilities.

-All establishments that have chemical processes should assess their operations for coverage under the PSM standard.
+All establishments that have chemical processes should assess their operations for coverage under the Process Safety Management standard.